fmacrae/YOLO-on-Lambda/README.md

 ![Annotated Image](https://s3-eu-west-1.amazonaws.com/myqueuecounter/darknet/predictions.png)

-To get it ready for upload just delete my zip file and the zip all the files and directories into a new zip file.
+To get it ready for upload just delete my zip file and then zip all the files and directories into a new zip file.

 I'd encourage you to create your own S3 bucket to store the weights file and your input image.
 Lots of good guides on youtube showing how to set up a S3 trigger to kick off your lambda function.
-The main file to edit is `service.py` changin the bucket name and keys to what you like.
+The main file to edit is `service.py` changing the bucket name and keys to match your bucket name.